tankiel/kateandcode/README.md

 ## Portfolio website built to practice static sites programming.

-info: I have no previouse experience with Ruby.
+info: I have no previous experience with Ruby.

-Challanges:
+Challenges:
 - install Ruby on Windows;
--  change Jekyll theme, choosen from open source themes;
+-  change Jekyll theme, chosen from open source themes;

-my first experience with Jekyll - [a blog documenting my web development bootcamp](https://pinaska.github.io/); but I did not set up Ruby enviroment then and did not see changes locally.
+my first experience with Jekyll - [a blog documenting my web development bootcamp](https://pinaska.github.io/); but I did not set up Ruby environment then and did not see changes locally.
 I want to do this differently this time?

 ## Why not WordPress?
 I am not coding websites on WordPress, for clients.
 WP is awesome for clients, who does not want to deal with code.
 I do, hence I am trying Jekyll.